xiaohan2012/daily-reading/august/how-to-perfect-sample.md

 - prove that $`M_r`$ preserves the desired distribution
 - how is it related to coupling from the past

-related to our problem:

-- how to avoid constraint violation

 # coupling from the past and random tree sampling

 1. what's the random map here?